 The main character is named after Natia [nah TEE ah] – which in the Samoan language, means ‘hidden’… as in a hidden treasure or secret.
 I chose this as her name because some assume that only the talented or those who know what they want to be (doctor, engineer, etc) can make worthwhile contributions to society.
 But at the end she realizes that her gift had been hidden within her all along – her creativity and ideas.

-I wrote this story for my sister’s birthday.
+This story is dedicated to my sister.
 She loves tropical islands, pottery, mochi, and Moana.
-Fun fact: The ceramic plate in the photo was made by her!
+Fun fact: She made the ceramic plate in the photo!
 This is also my first vegan and gluten-free dessert.
 It has a much lower amount of sugar than in the typical red bean mochi desserts from Japan so feel free to eat more than one!